 We will also review any risks you are likely to experience due to your unique medical circumstances.
 In many cases, the risks for frozen embryo transfer might be lower than those commonly associated with fresh-cycle embryo transfer.

-If you’re ready to start or grow your family, please don’t hesitate to contact the team at PRC to help you begin your journey.
+If you’re ready to start or grow your family, please don’t hesitate to contact the team at our fertility clinic in California to help you begin your journey and answer any questions you might have about frozen embryo transfer in Southern California.